 1. The Dubai Fountains & Dubai Mall

 Let’s start with something free and easy.
 The Dubai Fountains are an evening choreographed show at the foot of the Burj Khalifa and Dubai Mall.
 Each fountain show only lasts for around 5 minutes, but there’s plenty to see and do in the immediate vicinity – not least of which is take a browse through the world’s largest shopping mall or dine at one of the dozens of restaurants overlooking the fountains.

-Not just retail theory, you will find many spectacular sites inside Dubai Mall from the world’s largest suspended aquarium tank (which is free to view) at the Dubai Aquarium & Underwater Zoo to the waterfall wall, giant ice skating rink, Kidzania for the kiddos and VR Park (Virtual Reality Theme Park) for your tweens+.
+Not just retail theory, you will find many spectacular sites inside Dubai Mall, from the world’s largest suspended aquarium tank (which is free to view) at the Dubai Aquarium & Underwater Zoo to the waterfall wall, giant ice skating rink, Kidzania for the kiddos and PlayDXB (Virtual reality theme park) for your tweens+.

 2. A day at Atlantis the Palm

-If a trip to the waterpark is not in budget, you can always enjoy a walk along the Palm Jumeirah Boardwalk, or take in the views from The Pointe, opposite Atlantis.
+If a trip to the waterpark is not within budget, you can always enjoy a walk along the Palm Jumeirah Boardwalk or take in the views from The Pointe, opposite Atlantis.

 3. A trip up the world’s tallest tower